Contents

 Oolong tea Ingredients

-Because oolong tea is created by fermentation(oxidation), its ingredients are similar with black tea.
-Most unique characteristics of black tea ingredients are catechins and aroma component.
+Oolong tea is created by fermentation, which means its ingredients are similar to black tea.
+The most unique characteristics of black tea ingredients are catechins and aroma components.

 Catechin